Twisted deformations vs. cocycle deformations for quantum groups: Quantum groups (as QUEA's) and their comultiplication twistings

 and the (untwisted!) counit by $ \, \epsilon\big(E_\ell\big) = 0 \, $, $ \, \epsilon\big(H_\ell\big) = 0 \, $, $ \, \epsilon\big(F_\ell\big) = 0 \, $ again (for $ \, \ell \in I \, $).

 In the sequel we shall use the shorter notation $ \upsihg $ to denote $ {\uhg}^{\F_\Psi} \, $.

 The previous formulas show that the quantum Borel subalgebras $ \uhbp $ and $ \uhbm $ are still Hopf subalgebras inside $ \upsihg $ as well.
 In fact, the element $ \F_\Psi $ can also be seen as a twisting element for both $ \uhbp $ and $ \uhbm \, $, and then the corresponding twisted Hopf algebras obviously sit as Hopf subalgebras inside $ \upsihg \, $.
-5pt On the other hand, the previous formulas suggest a different presentation of the quantum Borel subalgebras.
-Namely, let us consider the ``twisted generators''
+5pt On the other hand, the previous formulas suggest a different presentation of the quantum Borel subalgebras. \textsl{Hereafter, we assume for simplicity that the Cartan matrix $ A $} \textit{be of finite type\/}; actually, this assumption can be lifted --- indeed, we do it in \cite{GG2} --- but it makes our discussion definitely simpler.